mongock/mongock/README.md

 * Can be used together with most, if not all, frameworks.
 * Provides great integration for Spring, allowing you to inject any dependency you want to your changelog method.

+## Sample projects
+In [here](https://github.com/cloudyrock/mongock-samples) you can find some sample projects that show you how to use Mongock.

 ## Contributing
 If you would like to contribute to Mongock project, please read [how to contribute](././community/CONTRIBUTING.md) for details on our collaboration process and standards.

 ## Add a dependency